Corrosion, an economic and environmental issue

 The control of the surrounding is also essential to fight effectively against corrosion.
 In a closed environment (for example, a closed water circuit), it is possible to control many parameters that influence corrosion: chemical composition (especially acidity and hardness of water), temperature, more or less abrasive character and speed or pressure of the fluid transported, etc. In an open surrounding, this becomes more delicate.

 We can try to isolate the part from the environment by a barrier: layer of paint, plastic, etc., or by a surface treatment: nitriding, chromating, plasma projection.

-Corrosion being essentially a redox phenomenon, we can play on the electrochemical potential of the surface.
+Corrosion being essentially a redox phenomenon, the electrochemical potential of the surface can be influenced.
 To simplify, during oxidation, a chemical species in the environment takes electrons from the material.
 If we provide electrons by another means (by an electrical generator, or by another chemical reaction), we prevent the material from losing its own electrons.
 This is the principle of cathodic protection.

 It is thus possible to introduce another part to slow down or prevent the reaction.
 A first way is to use a "sacrificial anode".
 This new part, often made of zinc or magnesium, lowers the electrochemical potential of the protected part below the potential where it can oxidize, and will corrode instead of the part to be protected.
 In an aqueous environment, it is sufficient to screw or contact the sacrificial anode on the part to be protected.

 In the open air, the part must be completely covered with zinc (galvanization principle), which acts not only on the surface of the part but also from the inside, thanks to a powerful iron-zinc alloy.
 It is also possible to put metallic particles in the paint, which combines physical barrier and cathodic protection.